-1. Paying for your care and support 2.
-NHS funded care 3.
-What is a financial assessment?
-4. How your benefits will affect your financial assessment 5.
+1. Paying for your care and support 3 2.
+NHS funded care3 3.
+What is a financial assessment?4 4.
+How your benefits will affect your financial assessment 5.
 What isn't included in your financial assessment?
-6. What happens if you are living as part of a couple?
-How your savings, investments, property and other capital will affect ur financial assessment 8.
-How your regular income will affect your financial assessment7 9.
-What is tariff income?7 10 .
-What household and disability-related costs we allow for 11.
+5 6.
+What happens if you are living as part of a couple?
+6 How your savings, investments, property and other capital will affect ur financial assessment 8.
+How your regular income will affect your financial assessment 7 9.
+What is tariff income?
+10. What household and disability-related costs we allow for 11.
 How much money will you be left with every week?
-12 .
-How we work out what you can afford to pay towards your care 10 13 .
-How we will tell you what you have to pay towards your care and su pport10 14 .
-How often do we review the amount you have to contribute?11 15 .
+10 12.
+How we work out what you can afford to pay towards your care .
+10 13. sup port11 14.
+How often do we review the amount you have to contribute?11 15.
 Will the value of your home be included if you move to extra care?
-11 .
-What are the alternatives to selling your home?
-(Deferred Payment Ag reements) 12 17 .
-How to pay your contribution12 18 .
-Paying your contributions while you are in hospital, on holiday or ha ve a short stay in residential care13 19 .
-What happens if you do not pay your contribution? .
-What happens if you give away your money or property to avoid pa ying care costs?
-21 .
-What to do if you are not happy about your financial assessment 15 22 Other useful guides
+16. What are the alternatives to selling your home?
+(Deferred Payment Agı reements) 12 17.
+How to pay your contribution13 18. , , , hav e a short stay in residential care13 19.
+What happens if you do not pay your contribution?
+14 20. - ving care costs?15 21.
+What to do if you are not happy about your financial assessment 15 22.
+Other useful guides